jameshfisher/jameshfisher.com/_posts/2017-04-10-playing-with-stripe.md

 ---
-title: "Playing with Stripe"
+title: Playing with Stripe
-justification: "I want to monetize Vidrio.
-I'm investigating Stripe as an option."
+justification: I want to monetize Vidrio.
+I'm investigating Stripe as an option.
+tags: []
 ---

 I want to monetize Vidrio using product keys.
 One way to do this with a generic payment processor like Stripe.
 After my server receives notification of payment, it can generate a product key.